Types of VCR and VCR/DVD Combo Machines

 A VCR is a Video Cassette Recorder.
 It is capable of recording and playing video cassette tapes.

 A Head picks up, records, or erases the magnetic signal on the videotape.
 VCRs have heads for the video signal that rotate on a cylindrical drum.
 Most machines have 2 or 4 Heads on this rotating drum.
-4-Head VCRs are capable of a reasonable picture in scan, slow-motion and freeze-frame modes at any recorded speed.
-Most VCRs we sell were made after this feature became the standard, so all but the most budget-priced machines have it.
-A 2-Head VCR will generally have the same picture quality in "Play" mode as a 4-Head machine.
+4-Head VCRs are capable of a reasonable picture in forward/reverse search, slow-motion and freeze-frame modes at any recorded speed.
+A 2-Head VCR will generally have the same picture quality in "Play" mode as a 4-Head machine, but will not produce a clear picture in forward/reverse search, slow-motion and freeze-frame modes for tapes recorded at SP speed.

 VCRs are also available with Hi-Fi Stereo (high-fidelity, left and right audio) or Mono (Monaural or one channel) sound capability.
+Because 2-head models were budget-priced, they are always Mono.
+4-Head machines can be Stereo or Mono depending on the model.
 The product listings on this website will always indicate if the model has Hi-Fi Stereo or Mono-only capability.

 See all VCRs HERE.